aziichi/youtube-downloader/README.md

 ## Installation Steps
 1. Download python

-2. Make sure to check the pip, and tcl/tk and IDLE checkbox during the python installation.
+2. Make sure to check the pip, and tcl/tk and IDLE checkbox during the python installation (for windows users only).
+For others, make sure you have pip and Tkinter installed.

 3. Download ffmpeg from <br> (7z) https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z <br> (zip) https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip